SM20598/MRCD/old_stuff/README.md

 # [MRCD: Mobile Robot Campus Dataset](https://sm20598.github.io)

 Welcome to the MRCD dataset for outdoor mobile wheeled robotics!
-This ROS2 Humble dataset is designed to support algorithm development and benchmarking for perception, localization, and navigation in real-world outdoor environments.
+This ROS2 Humble dataset is designed to support algorithm development and benchmarking for localization, navigation and perception in real-world outdoor environments.
 The dataset features a variety of challenging outdoor sequence for outdoor mobile robots.

 ## Highlights
 * Our dataset features high-quality sensor data—including: